 The Portrait has come into a whole new phase in the 21st century through the ubiquity of smart phone cameras, and Internet and social media's demands for profile pictures.
 The camera captures an instant that, often, has a quality of stasis - no past or future.
 Stasis is defined as "a state or period of stability during which little or no evolutionary change occurs" (Webster).
 On the other hand, the slow-cooking of a painting is about hundreds or thousands of instants that yet, somehow, results in the sense of a single moment, but one that does have a past and a future.

-The painted portrait has had a resurgence in popularity in recent years and the reason for this hasn't been satisfactorily answered, in my opinion.
+Even before the Obamas' portraits offered the world a fresh idea of what a portrait could be, the painted portrait has had a resurgence in popularity in recent years and the reason for this hasn't been satisfactorily answered, in my opinion.
 While I hope a good part of the explanation is for a new appreciation of the artform, an additional possibility may be because we live in such a fast-moving time in history that we haven't even processed the effects of this digital age on our posterity.
 But, on some level, we suspect that our posterity - just the fact of our having been here - is threatened.
-In times not-so-distant past, people saved photographs in albums and letters in boxes; artists who corresponded with each other archived each others letters and these letters are what give us insight into the real people behind the artworks and books we love.
+In times not-so-distant past, people saved photographs in albums and letters in boxes; artists and writers who corresponded with each other archived each others letters and these preserved letters are what give us insight into the real people behind the artworks and books we love.
 They been invaluable to historians of all sorts, including family historians and memoirists.
 Now, we take more photos than ever before in history, but for most of us, our photographs are stored in digital form on our electronic devices - the more tech savvy will have theirs stored on a cloud.
 But they aren't, for the most part, in physical form.
 How is that going to work out in the long term?
 I suspect it is this uncertainty that has drawn people back to the idea of timelessness and solidity of a painted portrait.
-There is an article on this subject from 2015 HERE - BTW, I do not charge anything close to these artists for a portrait.
-Yet...
+There is an article on this subject from 2015 HERE for further reading.